automerge/MeetingNotes/MeetingNotes/Documentation.docc/AppWalkthrough.md

 #### Syncing over a connection

+`SyncConnection` tracks the state of a connection as well as the sync state with a peer.
-`SyncConnection` is initialized with an [NWConnection](https://developer.apple.com/documentation/network/nwconnection), the identifier for a document, and maintains its own identifier for convenience.
+It is initialized with a [NWConnection](https://developer.apple.com/documentation/network/nwconnection), the identifier for the document.
-It also establishes an instance of ``SyncState``, which tracks the state of the peer on the other side of the connection.
+It maintains it's own identifier and establishes an instance of `SyncState` to track the state of the peer on the other side of the connection.

-Upon initialization, the connection wrapper subscribes to the sync coordinators timer and uses that timer signal to drive a check to determine if a sync message should be sent.
+Upon initialization, the connection wrapper subscribes to the timer provided by the sync coordinator.
+The `SyncConnection` uses the timer signal to drive a check to determine if a sync message should be sent.

 ```swift
 syncTriggerCancellable = trigger.sink(receiveValue: { _ in